|Electromagnetic Fields (EMFs)||en español|

-Electromagnetic Fields & Public Health: Intermediate Frequencies (World Health Organization)
+Electromagnetic Fields and Public Health: Intermediate Frequencies (World Health Organization)

 EMF (Electric and Magnetic Fields) (National Institute for Occupational Safety and Health)

 Extremely Low Frequency (ELF) Fields (Occupational Safety and Health Administration)

 Radiofrequency and Microwave Radiation (Occupational Safety and Health Administration)